ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity-mid/README.md

 This project extension describes the steps for configuring the Claims Web API application to use user-assigned **Managed Identity** to access Azure SQL Database.  **AAD Pod Identity** is used to retrieve managed identity service principal token and authenticate with Azure SQL Server.

-*Managed Identity* makes applications more secure by eliminating secrets such as credentials in connection strings.
+*Managed Identities for Azure Resources* makes applications more secure by eliminating secrets such as credentials in connection strings.

 *AAD Pod Identity* enables Kubernetes applications to access cloud resources securely using managed identities and service principals.
 Without any code modifications, containerized applications can access any resource on Azure cloud that use AAD as an Identity provider.